pentagram-lang/pentagram-ideas/syntax/errors-and-crashes.md

 speed.unit m/s eq static-assert
 ```

 When assertions fail, they produce usefully-formatted details.
-These details include any (rich) comment before the assertion.
+The details even have enough information to allow interactive browsing of equality failures.

 Missing `else` cases for conditionals are a special type of static assertion that checks the `else` case would never be reached.